Types of Laptops Explained: 5 Categories and Their Differences

 For example:

-- A budget laptop can act as a desktop replacement if your tasks are light.
+- A budget laptop can act as a desktop replacement if your workload is light.

-- A business laptop can also be a travel laptop if it’s thin and lightweight.
+- A business laptop can also be a traveler’s laptop if it is thin, light, and efficient.

 - A desktop replacement laptop may also be used for creative work.

-- Some powerful business laptops rival entry-level gaming machines.
+- Some high-end business laptops can rival entry-level gaming machines in performance.

 - Some focus on portability